-When reinstalling batteries. battery connections must be tightened to 13-15 lbf-ft (18-20) Nm).
+When reinstalling batteries, battery connections must be tightened to 13-15 lbf-ft (18-20) Nm).
 A torque wrench is required to ensure an accurate tightening torque.

-To prevent possible electric shock or sparking, the battery master switch must be set to the "Off" position before tightening an electrical connection.
+To prevent possible electric shock or sparking, trip circuit breakers CB1 & CB2 and turn the ignition key switch in the "Off" position before tightening an electrical connection.